unccd/Prais4-reporting-manual/SO3.md

 5. **Verify the results**: aware of the fact that the DVI method has not yet been validated at the local or national scale, Parties should verify the appropriateness of the default factors and add relevant ones as needed before officially submitting estimates for UNCCD reporting.

-6. **Save form and submit for review**: once verified by the Parties, the data and supporting narrative for the period assessed should be marked as “In Review” and saved prior to review by the UNCCD.
+6. **Save form and make available for review**: once verified by the Parties, the data and supporting narrative for the period assessed should be marked as “In Review” and saved thereby making it available for review by the UNCCD.